dccdis/riga/README.md

 gggggg

-Riga is a parallel md5 password cracker for the Cell Broadband engine.
+Riga is a parallel md5 hash cracker for the Cell Broadband engine.

 (c) Dis 2010